GenomicDataInfrastructure/standard-operating-procedures/docs/sop-template.md

-_< Below is a template that you can use to start a new SOP.
-You can start your new SOP by copying this document in different ways: copying the raw markdown of this document if you want to start from markdown; or by copying the rendered document as is, directly, and pasting it into another format (e.g. Google Docs) if you want to use it elsewhere. >_
+_< Below is a **template that you can use to create a new SOP**.
+You can start your new SOP by copying this document in different ways: copying the raw markdown of this document if you want to start from markdown; or by copying the rendered document as is, directly, and pasting it into another platform (e.g. Google Docs) if you want to use it elsewhere. >_

 _< The template has some annotations and examples between ``<>``, with the only purpose of helping you fill out the content. >_